Why invest in Spain?

 • 325,000 students creating high rental pressure

-• Tourism hotspot (8 million tourists in 2019)
+• Stronghold of tourism (8 million tourists in 2019)

-Barcelona: Succumb to affordability and Catalan charm
+Barcelona: Succumb to profitability and Catalan charm

-• Average price m²: €3,908
+• Average price per m²: €3,908

-• Average rental yield: 4.6%.
+• Average rental yield: 4.6%

-• Spain's most visited city
+• The most visited city in Spain

-Spain's coastline: a dream destination for real estate investors
+The Spanish coast: a dream destination for real estate investors

 Investing in Spain means betting on a bright future.